 A complaint should be made within 12 months of:

-Exceptions may be made if there is a valid reason for the delay and the issue can still be fairly investigated.
+Exceptions may be made if there is a valid reason for delay and the issue can still be properly investigated.

 Taking Your Complaint Further

-If you are unhappy with our response, you can escalate your complaint:
+If you are unhappy with our response, you can escalate your complaint to:

 Parliamentary & Health Service Ombudsman

-The Ombudsman is an independent organisation that investigates NHS complaints.
+The Ombudsman is an independent body that investigates NHS complaints.

 Before taking this step, we encourage you to discuss any unresolved concerns with us to see if we can offer a resolution.